African Metal Sculpture - Home Decoration

 The back uprights contain scenes from the spiritual aspect of life, including depictions of ancestors or chiefs.
 The dance figures along the bottom and the masked figures along the second rung refer to Chokwe initiation rites.
 The conical masks, known as cikunza, promote fertility and are used during the circumcision rituals of Chokwe adolescents.
 The topmost rung features two ngungu birds.

+The ngungu bird is the largest bird known to the Chokwe and is associated with hunting—a vocation with which Chokwe leaders closely identify.
 It is also a good omen, a sign of success in the hunt and therefore a sign of power.
 In addition, the ngungu serves as a mediator between the spiritual and earthly realms, and is often displayed with other symbols of chiefly power.

 These quotidian scenes are universally identifiable to the king's constituency and serve as a juxtaposition to the ritual events depicted at the summit of the chair.
 The overall organization of these scenes creates a united visual narrative emphasizing the social harmony and continuity that is ultimately achieved through following the enlightened leadership of the chair's owner, namely, the chief.